 In El Nido, we decided to go with the group to make our own opinion about this kind of tours, compare it with our individual boat tours on Busuanga.
 We came to the conclusion that of course, it is better to take an individual boat!

 Island Hopping Tour В: from El Nido, Palawan to small islands, mysterious caves, sandy beaches

 We bought tickets for a boat tour the evening before the trip.
 On the way to dinner, we noticed a tourist office opposite the Art Cafe.
 We came in, asked the information we were interested in and bought the tickets.

-Sometimes the places of visit on tours may be changed due to some reasons, for example weather conditions.
-So, on our trip, a visit to Ipil Beach was replaced by a visit to Entalula beach on the island of the same name.
+Sometimes the attractions on boat tours may be changed due to some reasons, for example, weather conditions.
+So, on our trip, a visit to Ipil Beach was replaced by a visit to Entalula beach.

 The beach on Entalula island

 A beautiful beach with white sand, emerald water, palm trees and cliffs.

 The disadvantage is that a significant part of the beach is available only for the guests of the hotel, which owns the beach.